tmolteno/TART/software/README.md

 This will build all the necessary sofware on the Pi.
 To run all the software an services.
 Type

+    docker-compose up

+This will launch all the necessary processes in docker containers on the pi.

+### Step 4.

+To make the system start automatically at startup (and run in the background) modify the line in step 3 to

     docker-compose up -d

 ### Testing